amitai1997/animal_names/README.md

 2. Download images for each animal concurrently
 3. Render an HTML report showing adjectives with their associated animals and images
 4. Validate with automated tests

+## Architecture

+The project is organized into several core components:
+- `src/scraper.py`: HTML fetching and parsing
+- `src/downloader.py`: Threaded image downloads (coming in Day 2)
+- `src/renderer.py`: HTML/Jinja2 output generation (coming in Day 3)
+- `src/cli.py`: Command-line interface

+### Scraper Component (Day 1)

+The scraper module provides three main functions:

+1. `fetch_html(url: str, dest: Path) -> None`: Downloads the HTML from the specified URL and saves it to the destination path.
+2. `normalize_entry(raw: str) -> str`: Strips HTML tags, normalizes whitespace, and unescapes HTML entities.
+3. `parse_table(html_path: Path) -> Dict[str, List[str]]`: Parses the "Collateral adjective" table from the HTML file and returns a dictionary mapping adjectives to lists of animal names.

+The scraper handles various edge cases:
+- Multiple adjectives in a single cell (separated by commas or semicolons)
+- Footnotes in `<small>` tags
+- Merged cells (rowspan/colspan)
+- Empty rows or cells

 ## Linting and Code Quality